-The homes in RLA #22 were constructed between 1963 and 1966 before any channelization improvements had been made along the creek.
-In its lower reaches, portions of Joe Creek used to meander through soft, loamy soils and often shifted channels by as much as 1,000 feet, undermining trees along its banks, which would then topple into the creek and block flows during heavy downpours.
-Concrete channels seemed the best option for controlling flooding in some reaches of the creek.
+The homes in RLA #41 were constructed between 1961 and 1967 before any channelization improvements had been made along the creek.
+In its lower reaches, the creek used to meander through soft, loamy soils and often shifted channels by as much as 1,000 feet, undermining trees along its banks, which would often topple into the creek and block flows during heavy downpours.
+Concrete channels seemed the best option for controlling flooding along the creek.